danielecampione/open_teradata_viewer/readme.txt

 in release 14.00.00.04:

 DR 138098 support the SQL ARRAY data type and the java.sql.Array data type

+This release includes changes to address the following DRs, originally included in release 13.10.00.37:

+DR 172943 Support insert without return of Structured UDT values using getGeneratedKeys with column list DR 178409 Log the Teradata JDBC Driver version number

 This release includes changes to address the following DRs, originally included in release 13.10.00.31: